 The process of designing the layout and look of a website.
 Photoshop is the most popular web design tool.
 When the web designer finishes the design, the developer will turn it into a working website using programming languages and tools.

 Using programming languages to bring functionality to a website or web app.
-In the creation of a new website, the developer typically takes the designer’s work and uses code (and other programming tools) to turn the design into a working website.
+In creating a new website, the developer typically takes the designer’s work and uses code (and other programming tools) to turn the design into a working website.

 A piece of software that you can install on websites or apps to show specific information on a small area of the interface.
 On iOS or Android, for example, you can have widgets that show the weather, news, time, etc.